Sunburn Event August 22-24, 2025 held at PSHS in Mohnton, PA

 Frequently Asked Questions

 Are pets allowed at the facility?
 YES, however they must never ever ever be left unattended and must always be on a leash when outside.
-Dogs are not allowed inside any PSHS building, including the motel.
+Pets are not allowed inside any PSHS building, including the motel.

 Do I need a current state ID in order to attend?
 YES, PSHS requires valid state ID as they maintain strict security for the health and well-being of all of their participants.